-HAGC has established has the goal of pursing other development opportunities.
-On July 24, 2019 the HAGC Board of Commissioners passed a Resolution authorizing HAGC to execute an Agreement to Enter into a Housing Assistance Payments Contract for Housing Choice Voucher-Project Based Assistance with both: Woodbury Heights Family Housing and West Deptford Apartments Project; awarding 8 PBVs to Woodbury Heights Family Housing and 21 PBVs to West Deptford Apartments Project to provide housing for veterans, subject to negotiating the business terms with each owner and subject to the approval of the business terms by HAGC Counsel.
+HAGC has established the goal of pursing other development opportunities.

+On July 24, 2019 the HAGC Board of Commissioners passed a Resolution authorizing HAGC to execute an Agreement to Enter into a Housing Assistance Payments Contract for Housing Choice Voucher-Project Based Assistance with both: Woodbury Heights Family Housing and West Deptford Apartments Project; awarding 8 PBVs to Woodbury Heights Family Housing and 21 PBVs to West Deptford Apartments Project to provide housing for veterans.
+Neither Woodbury Heights Family Housing nor West Deptford Apartments were funded from the 2019 LIHTC funding round.
+The 2020 applications were originally due 7/22/20.
+The State extended the deadline to 9/23/20.
+Both developers have indicated they plan to submit applications in the 2020 9% tax credit round.